mattnotmitt/OcelBot/readme.md

-  "consumer_secret": "Twitter API Keys", "access_token": "Twitter API Keys", "access_token_secret": "Twitter API Keys", "twitWatch": {"Do not edit this Object"}
+  "consumer_secret": "Twitter API Keys", "access_token": "Twitter API Keys", "access_token_secret": "Twitter API Keys", "twitWatch": {"Do not edit this Object"}, "activeChannels": ["Channels where bot commands will work (quotes & emotes not counted)"] }
-}
 ```
 You can now run the bot by executing this: